thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 community after Paul's dramatic conversion.
 When the other disciples were hesitant to accept Paul due to his past persecution of Christians, Barnabas vouched for him and introduced him to the apostles ([Acts 9:26–27](https://www.biblegateway.com/passage/?search=Acts%209%3A26%E2%80%9327&version=NKJV)).
-Barnabas later joined Paul on his first missionary journey, traveling through Cyprus and parts of Asia Minor to spread the gospel.
+Barnabas later joined Paul on his first missionary journey, ling through Cyprus and parts of Asia Minor to spread the gospel.
 He was instrumental in preaching to both Jews and Gentiles, helping establish new churches.
 Although he and Paul later parted ways due to a disagreement over John Mark, Barnabas continued his missionary work.